-Every player has access to one support statement per encounter that may be used to boost another player's social statement.
-The support statement is indicated with a sentence using the keyword "support" after another player has delivered one of their Power statements.
-This confers a +1 Power bonus to that statement.
+Every player has access to one Support Statement per encounter that may be used to boost another player's Social Statement's power.
+The support statement is indicated with a sentence using the keyword "support" after another player has delivered one of their statements.
+This confers a +1 Power Rating bonus to that statement.
 Only one support statement may be used per social statement (thus these bonuses do not stack).
-No more than three support statements total may be used in any one encounter; thus no more than three players can assist in this manner.
+No more than three players can assist using support statements in one encounter.